 And in doing so; I PLEDGE to graciously and respectfully discourage others who may engage in such activity because I recognize this issue alone can jeopardize the integrity on which the school is established that fosters an eroding effect on the overall health of the entire organization.

 I accept my attendance at Newlife School of Midwifery as a privilege and not a right and that the school reserves the right to require the withdrawal of a student at any time if in the judgment of the Director of the school such action is deemed necessary to safeguard Newlife School’s standards of behavior, attitude, academic study, clinical work or it’s spiritual and moral atmosphere as a Christian School.

 I will keep the HONOR CODE PLEDGE carefully and prayerfully.
-I understand that my signature is my acceptance of the entire Honor Code and completes a contract between me and Newlife International School of Midwifery, which is a prerequisite for ongoing enrollment and my continued association with the school and Mercy Maternity Center.
+I understand that my signature is my acceptance of the entire Honor Code and completes a contract between me and Newlife International School of Midwifery, which is a prerequisite for ongoing enrollment and my continued association with the school.

-A signed hardcopy from each newly enrolled student will be required upon arrival in Davao City.
+A signed hardcopy from each newly enrolled student will be required upon arrival.

 As a Christian organization it is important for us to address additional issues.
 Newlife International School of Midwifery maintains a policy that students must be willing to refrain from profanity, smoking, gambling, alcoholic beverages, dishonesty, extramarital sexual activity of any sort, illegal drugs, and all behavior that would bring dishonor to us as a Christian organization and to the culture we are serving in.